 Our ideal candidate has the following skills and experience:

-- Experience working in a LAMP software environment, including PHP and MySQL.
+- Experience working in a LAMP software environment (i.e., Linux, Apache, MySQL, and PHP).
 PHP 8 experience is a plus.

 - Familiarity with Amazon Web Services, such as EC2, Elastic Beanstalk, RDS and S3.